leolucasguedes/leolucasguedes/README.md

 ### Hi there  👋
 - 🙋‍♂️ I'm Leonardo, but you can call me Leo
 - 🇧🇷 Brazilian
-- 🎓 Full-Stack Developer
+- 🎓 Full-Stack Developer by Driven Education
-- 🎓 Graduated by Driven Education
+- 🎓 Bachelor’s Degree in Business Administration by Estácio
 - 🎓 Graphic Designer by RedZero
-- 📘 3th period of Analysis and Systems Development (3/5)
+- 📘 3th period of Analysis and Systems Development (4/5)
-- 📘 7th period of Management (7/8)
 - 🌎 Fluent in four languages

 ## 📝 Technologies and languages